wso2/docs-is/en/docs/concepts/authorization/dcr.md

 ### What is DCRM (Dynamic Client Registration Management) ?

-DCRM is an extension to the DCR which introduced form this [specification](https://tools.ietf.org/html/rfc7592).
+DCRM is an extension to the DCR, which introduced form this [specification](https://tools.ietf.org/html/rfc7592).
-Main functionalities which specified are ;
+Main functionalities which specified are :

 - Current registration state of a client (Client Read Request)
 - Update request to an already registered client (Client Update Request)